JanEGerken/ms-in-dnns/lecture_b/README.md

 #### Create a storage bucket for your code
 1. Search for "cloud storage" at the top of the [Google Cloud mainpage](https://cloud.google.com/)
-2. Click "Create", give the bucket a name, press "continue"
+2. Click "Create bucket", give the bucket a name, press "continue"
 3. Select region type "Region" and choose the region `europe-west4`
 4. The final settings can remain default, confirm the bucket by clicking "create".